 Please click on the cover above to view our Place of Possibilities Extra-Curricular Guide

-There is a flourishing Service Volunteers group which, with Hampton School, organises events for the elderly and for disabled young people; the Duke of Edinburgh Award Scheme is available at Bronze, Silver and Gold levels; Young Enterprise groups operate in the sixth form and girls belong to the Air Force and Army branches of the Hampton School CCF contingent.
+There is a flourishing Service Volunteers group which, with Hampton School, organises events for the elderly and for disabled young people; the Duke of Edinburgh Award Scheme is available at Bronze, Silver and Gold levels; Young Enterprise groups operate in the sixth form and LEH School runs the local CCF contingent with students from LEH, Hampton School and Hampton High participating.

 The school is keen to extend the education we offer beyond the classroom, and there are numerous school trips during the course of the academic year, including some that are residential.

-All girls in Year 7 take part in a Team Building residential within the first term, giving them a chance to mix and make friends outside of the classroom.
-Residential trips include an annual ski trip; Year 8 have the opportunity to spend a week in either France or Germany during the summer term and there is a regular exchange with a school in Konstanz for those studying German at GCSE level.
-Girls may spend a week with French families in the Loire Valley and visits to Spain are organised for A level students; there have been geography visits to Iceland and classical trips to Italy and Greece.
-History of Art trips have been organised to, for example, Paris, Amsterdam and Barcelona.
-Sixth Form girls may be able to participate in work experience in France and Germany.
+All pupils in Year 7 take part in a Team Building residential within the first term, giving them a chance to mix and make friends outside of the classroom.
+Residential trips include an annual ski trip; Year 8 have the opportunity to go on a study trip to France, Germany or Spain during the summer term and there is a regular exchange to Konstanz for those studying German at GCSE level.
+During GCSE studies, the French Department offers an exchange programme to a school in Paris and Spanish pupils are offered a study trip to Salamanca.
+For A Level French students there is a Sixth Form study trip to Nice.
+There have been geography visits to Iceland and the Azores and classical trips to Italy and Greece.
+History of Art trips have been organised to Italy and the Sixth Form Politics students recently went to Washington DC.
+Sixth Form students may be able to participate in work experience in France and Germany.